w3c/wai-media-guide/planning.md

 Web Content Accessibility Guidelines (WCAG) is introduced in the [WCAG Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

+{::nomarkdown}
+{% include box.html type="start" class="" %}
+{:/}

+This resource uses most WCAG terminology, with a few differences:
+* "time-based media" in WCAG = "audio and video media" in this resource
+* "[alternative for time based media](https://www.w3.org/TR/WCAG#alt-time-based-mediadef)" in WCAG = "descriptive transcript" in this resource

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

-WCAG includes requirements for video and audio (&quot;media&quot;), at [Level](https://www.w3.org/WAI/WCAG21/Understanding/conformance.html#uc-levels-head) A, AA, and AAA.
+WCAG includes requirements for audio and video media, at [Level](https://www.w3.org/WAI/WCAG21/Understanding/conformance.html#uc-levels-head) A, AA, and AAA.
 Most media is required by governing policies to meet Level AA &mdash; which includes both A and AA listed in the tables below.

 Accessibility requirements for video and audio are different based on if they are:
 * pre-recorded or live